NYUCCL/psiTurk/README.md

 One easy option for Mac users is to use [MAMP](http://www.mamp.info/en), an out-of-the-box MySQL server.
 Instructions as follows:

+- Install the Python package for mysql servers using `sudo easy_install mysql-connector-python`.
 - Download the vanilla version of MAMP [here](http://www.mamp.info/en).
 - Install the app to `/Applications`, open it, and click on "Start Servers".
 - Configure the server in `config.txt` as follows: